microsoft/BotFramework-WebChat/docs/HOOKS.md

 The `position` argument can be passed to [`useScrollTo`](#usescrollto) hook to restore scroll position.

-Since the observer function will be called rapidly, please keep the code in the function as lightweight as posssible.
+Since the observer function will be called rapidly, please keep the code in the function as lightweight as possible.

 To stop observing scroll positions, pass a falsy value to the `observer` argument.